Shredder121-me/JavaFontRendererTest/README.md

 # Java Font Renderer test application

 This application is used to test the behaviour of the Java font renderer.
-Fore reference see issues #152 and #161 in https://github.com/chrissimpkins/Hack
+For reference see issues #152 and #161 in https://github.com/chrissimpkins/Hack

 # Usage
 ```